-Factors and Process in Determining Fiscal 2018 Equity Awards
+Factors and Process in Determining Fiscal 2019 Equity Awards

-In determining equity compensation for fiscal 2018, the Committee considered that the Market Data showed that, as a percentile of the market, the overall average equity value for the executive officers decreased substantially year-over-year - from the 60th percentile of the market the previous year to the 40th percentile of the market at the time of the Committee's assessment.
-Compensia's analysis indicated that this decrease was due primarily to two factors.
-First, the annual equity values awarded to executive officers in the market had increased substantially year-over-year, with an overall average 44% increase in value from the previous year, as compared to the smaller increases in equity values provided to Ciena's executive officers.
-Second, three individuals had been promoted into the executive leadership team during fiscal 2017, including Messrs.
-Hamilton and McFeely, and consequently the equity values provided to them in their previous roles within Ciena were significantly lower than the equivalent market values for their new roles.
+In determining equity compensation for fiscal 2019, the Committee considered that the Market Data showed that the overall average equity value for the executive officers increased year-over-year, from the 40th percentile of the market the previous year to the 50th percentile of the market at the time of the Committee's assessment.
+Compensia's analysis indicated that the annual equity values in the market had increased slightly year-over-year, with an overall average 10% increase in value from the previous year, as compared to the somewhat larger average increases in equity values provided to Ciena's executive officers.

-The Committee recognized that, for the first time in three years, the overall average equity value for the executive officers was below its target range of between the 50th and 75th market percentiles for the value delivered to similar executives based on the Market Data.
-Ciena primarily competes with and hires executives from companies that are substantially larger in all relevant comparison metrics, and therefore are not appropriate to include in the Peer Group.
+At the same time, however, the Committee recognized that the overall average equity value for the executive officers was now only at the bottom of its target range of between the 50th and 75th market percentiles for the value delivered to similar executives.
+As previously disclosed, Ciena primarily competes with and hires executives from companies that are substantially larger in all relevant comparator metrics, and therefore are not appropriate to include in the Peer Group.
 This dynamic requires the Committee to develop a peer group of industry-related companies with whom the Company does not directly compete but who represent an aggregate financial profile that places Ciena at or about the market median, with revenue as the most relevant criterion.
 As a result, in order to better reflect market dynamics and Ciena's resulting challenge in attracting and retaining top executives, the Committee believes that it is appropriate to establish equity values for the executive officers using a target range at or significantly above median for the values delivered to similar executives.

 Based on Compensia's analysis, as well as Ciena's strong business and financial performance and the factors for each individual executive described in "Qualitative Factors" above, our CEO prepared recommendations for target equity values for each of the NEOs (other than himself) for the Committee's consideration.
-The Committee made its own similar evaluation for our CEO, based upon its assessment of his responsibilities, performance, experience and value to Ciena, as well as consideration of the below additional factors.

-In determining fiscal 2018 equity compensation, and in addition to the qualitative factors described above, the Committee considered, among other things, the following:
+In determining fiscal 2019 equity compensation, and in addition to the qualitative factors described above, the Committee considered, among other things, the following: